 The College of Psychology Doctor of Psychology (Psy.D.) program in School Psychology is accredited by the Commission on Accreditation of the American Psychological Association.
-The doctoral program in school psychology also holds the designation of national recognition by the National Association of School Psychologists (NASP).
+The doctoral program in school psychology also holds full accreditation status by the National Association of School Psychologists (NASP).
 The doctoral curriculum is designed to be consistent with the Florida state licensure requirements as both a school psychologist and a psychologist under Chapter 490, Florida Statutes.